Section 6.300 - Sketch Plan Required

 (d) Lot Lines: The fourth step is simply to draw in the lot lines where applicable.

-6.310 SKETCH PLAN ALSO REQUIRED FOR MINOR SUBDIVISIONS
+6.310 SKETCH PLAN not REQUIRED FOR MINOR SUBDIVISIONS

 6.315 SKETCH PLAN NOT REQUIRED FOR CONSERVATION SUBDIVISIONS